 Provided, however, the Examining Authority in a particular State may fix a date after which the examinations under the said Regulations shall not be conducted.

 Conditions to be fulfilled by the academic institution

 Any authority in India applying to the Pharmacy Council of India for approval of courses of study for Pharmacists under sub-section (1) of section 12 of the Pharmacy Act, 1948 shall provide.

-Suitable and sufficient accommodation with adequate ventilation lighting and other hygienic conditions should be provided to the rooms for Principal /Head of the department, office, class room, library, staff, staff common room, students common room, museum, stores etc.
+Suitable and sufficient accommodation with adequate ventilation lighting and other hygienic conditions should be provided to the rooms for the Principal /Head of the department, office, classroom, library, staff, staff common room, students common room, museum, stores, etc.

 At least four laboratories specified below should be provided for:-

 3. Physiology, Pharmacology, and Pharmacognosy Lab.

 4. Biochemistry, Clinical Pathology, Hospital, and Clinical Pharmacy Lab.

 In addition to the laboratories, balance room, aseptic room, or cabinet, a machine room are also to be provided.